Dallas Alimony Lawyer

 Alimony, also known as “spousal support” across the country, is specifically known as “spousal maintenance” in Texas.
 These payments are available for many divorced individuals to help them maintain a certain level of income and support after the marriage.
 In many cases, spousal maintenance and alimony are not permanent but are instead used to get the divorced person back on their feet so they can support themselves financially after the marriage.

 If you are getting divorced and are interested in seeking alimony in the Dallas area, call The Queenan Law Firm today.
 Our Dallas alimony lawyers represent husbands and wives in divorce cases and work to help them get alimony to support them in the aftermath of divorce.
 We also handle other aspects of the divorce, such as property division and child support.
-Call us today to set up a free consultation on your divorce case.
+Call us today to set up a confidential consultation on your divorce case.

 Types of Alimony You Can Get in Dallas